turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

   end
 end

-nsync = []
+bradys = []

-nsync << Person.new("Justin", 22)
+bradys << Person.new("Carol", 48)
-nsync << Person.new("Lance", 22)
+bradys << Person.new("Greg", 22)
-nsync << Person.new("JC", 22)
+bradys << Person.new("Mike", 52)
-nsync << Person.new("Chris", 24)
+bradys << Person.new("Marsha", 19)
-nsync << Person.new("Joey", 23)
+bradys << Person.new("Jan", 13)

 ```

-Using this, how do you think we can sort by their name alphabetically?
+Using this, how do you think we can sort by their names alphabetically?

 Do this on paper.
 Check your work with a nearby friend.

 ### all?

-Finally, we are going to take a different tack here.
+And now, for something completely different.

 We're going to look at one of the enumerables that returns a simple true or false.

 Let's look at the name of this enumerable, `all?`.
 Simply, it's an enumerable with a conditional in the block.
-If every item in a collection returns true when going through the block, it returns `true`.
+If every item in a collection (every time through the block) returns `true` when going through the block, it returns `true`.
 Otherwise, it will return `false`.

 Example: